Change measures and switch MTD/YTD using slicers

 The only thing needed on top of what we already have is two more measures.
 This is because each of our SWITCH measures only takes into account the selection of one slicer.
 The measure for AC, which is filtered by both slicers, looks like this:

 AC dynamic = SWITCH([Selected SWITCH Periodic YTD], 1, [AC Selected Account], 2, CALCULATE([AC Selected Account],DATESYTD('Calendar'[Date])))

 Now add the new measures to the visual and see that you can interact with it from both slicers.

 Great!
 You now have one visual which can show several combinations depending on what the user selects.
 This makes it much clearer for the user to see what is actually shown in the report.

-In this example, we have only used slicers with 2 options but of course, the same can be done when there are 3, 4, or more accounts to choose from.
+In this example, we have only used slicers with two options but of course, the same can be done when there are three, four, or more accounts to choose from.